adrianmmiller/KernelSUDebloater/README.md

 - Youve used the SystemlessDebloater Magisk Module before:

-  - Copy your SystemlessDebloater.cfg to /sdcard/Download/ like normal
+  - Copy your `SystemlessDebloater.cfg` to `/sdcard/Download/` like normal
-  - Flash this module
-  - Reboot

 - Youve never used the SystemlessDebloater Magisk Module before:
-  - Create your own SystemlessDebloater.cfg from scratch by adding app names to a text file (Use Notepad++ if on Windows and set EOL Conversion to Unix)
+  - Create your own `SystemlessDebloater.cfg` from scratch by adding app names to a text file

+    (Use Notepad++ if on Windows and set EOL Conversion to Unix)

   - The file might contain for example: